Common Name: Spotted Beebalm

 - Fruit: Seeds borne in tubular base of flowers after the petals have fallen off.

 - Fall Color: No

 - Natural Habitat: Grasslands/Prairies

-Multiple erect stems with dark green whorled leaves topped with flowers.
-The whorls of yellow tinged purple spotted tubular flowers, each with a large whitish purple tinged leaf-like bract, line the top of the stem and give this plant a very unique appearance.
-Very fragrant aroma is emitted from the foliage.
-This monarda species tends to spread through seeds rather than rhizome, and it’s spread can generally be controlled by cutting back the seed heads before they ripen.
+Monarda punctata has multiple erect stems with dark green whorled leaves topped with flowers.
+The whorls of yellow-tinged purple-spotted tubular flowers, each with a large whitish purple-tinged leaf-like bract, line the top of the stem and give this plant a very unique appearance.
+A very fragrant aroma is emitted from the foliage.
+This monarda species tends to spread through seeds rather than rhizome, and its spread can generally be controlled by cutting back the seed heads before they ripen.